Haripurnachandrapavansaii/my-portfolio/README.md

 ## About Me

-I'm Chandu Velugu, an undergraduate student passionate about Artificial Intelligence and technology.
+I'm Hari Purna Chandra Pavan Sai, an undergraduate student passionate about Artificial Intelligence and technology.
 I enjoy capturing nature through photography, editing images, and exploring soothing music.
 I am currently pursuing a B.Tech in Artificial Intelligence from SRM Institute of Science and Technology.
 My interest in tech began at a young age, from breaking open RC cars to now diving into the world of Artificial Intelligence.

 ## Projects